gmile/gmile.github.io/_posts/2014-01-25-deploying_migrations_during_backup.markdown

 date:   2014-01-25 12:57:00
 categories: development
 ---
-I've ran into this probalem the other day – after running `cap production deploy:migrations` the `cap` output had stuck on running the migrations step.
-Before calling Chip and Dale, I descided to take a closer look at what was going on.
+I've ran into this problem the other day – after running `cap production deploy:migrations` the `cap` output had stuck on running the migrations step.
+Before calling Chip and Dale, I decided to take a closer look at what was going on.

 ###  The problem